throughnothing/willwolf.me/src/posts/2010-12-06-running-barefoot.md

     - barefoot
     - health
 ---
-{% blockquote Christopher McDougall %}
-Running should be free, man.
+> Running should be free, man.
-{% endblockquote %}
+> -- Christopher McDougall

 Barefoot running (and running with minimalist footwear) is a rapidly growing trend today.
 Encouraged by Christopher Mcdougall's Born to Run, and activists such as Barefoot Ken Bob and Barefoot Ted, the movement really seems to be taking off.
 When I first heard about barefoot running earlier this year, I was very skeptical.
 People don't REALLY run barefoot, do they?!